How Does a Steadicam Work? Unveiling the Magic Behind Smooth Shots

 --

-People use the terms “steadicam” and “steadycam” interchangeably, but they mean the same thing.
+When people say “steadicam” and “steadycam”, they're talking about the same thing.
 The keyword is “steady”.
 And “steadi” is just another way people spell it.

 Why is Steadicam used?